 In fact, after a good night’s sleep, not only are you refreshed, but it has been proven that during sleep, your brain reviews the new information that you learned during the day.
 That’s why repeating words right before bedtime can be very effective.

-This can be a particularly challenging task, but we have put together a comprehensive list of easy strategies for making your life more adaptable to learning:
+This can be a particularly challenging task, but we have put together a comprehensive list of easy strategies for making your life more adaptable to learning: Food and Lifestyle Choices for Improving Your Memory.

-Practice What You Have Learned!
+Practice What You Learned!

-You should be able to learn and have fun at the same time.
+Learn and have fun at the same time.
 With the internet, everything is so simple now that you don’t even need to travel to learn a language (but you can if you want to!).

 Now you know all about how to learn vocabulary—and maybe you even learned something about how your brain works in the process!
 I hope that this article has helped you in your efforts to learn languages.